These light fluffy basic meringues are the perfect way to use up leftover egg whites after making ice cream or other

 To start with put the oven onto preheat at 212°F (100°C) or lower if you can.
 Line two baking trays with baking paper.

 Make sure your bowl is very clean.
 You don't want any grease or residue in the bowl or it will stop you from getting lovely firm, soft peaks.
-Seperate the eggs and put the egg yokes aside for another recipe, such one of my custard based ice creams.
+Separate the eggs and put the egg yokes aside for another recipe, such as my Strawberry Ice cream

 Hot tip: Crack the eggs one at a time into a small seperate bowl.
 That way if one yoke breaks, you can put the egg aside for something else and try again.
 Do not add any yokes to your eggs whites or they will not whip properly.

 Measure your sugar and have it near the mixing bowl.
 Prepare your piping bag with a fluted or smooth nozzle, if using.
 It helps to have the edges folded back and it propped up in a mug to make filling easier.

 Beat egg whites using a hand held electric mixer or stand mixer until opaque, stiff white peaks start to form.
 Gradually add the sugar, a table spoon or two at a time, beating in well between additions.
 You want to beat in a much air as possible and get a nice smooth, glossy meringue that forms stiff, opaque white peaks when you lift the beaters out.